temperance tarot yes or notemperance tarot advicetemperance tarot careertemperance as feelingsbalance

 For singles, Temperance reversed may suggest that impatience or extreme approaches are blocking connection.
 Perhaps you swing between total emotional availability and total emotional shutdown, between intense pursuit and total withdrawal.
 Neither extreme serves authentic relationship development.
 The reversal calls for developing the skill of balanced engagement—neither rushing nor retreating, neither overwhelming nor withholding.

 This card may also indicate that your standards for relationship have become impossibly rigid, or conversely, that you have abandoned all standards and accept anything.
 Neither extreme serves authentic connection.
-Temperance reversed counsels finding the balanced path of clear standards maintained with openness and flexibility—knowing what you need while remaining open to how that might manifest in unexpected ways.
+Temperance reversed counsels finding the balanced path of clear standards maintained with openness and flexibility.

-Professionally, temperance tarot card meaning reversed warns of work-life imbalance, professional extremes, or impatience that undermines long-term success.
+Professionally, temperance tarot career meanings reversed warn of work-life imbalance, professional extremes, or impatience that undermines long-term success.
 You may be overworking or underworking, pushing too hard or not hard enough, or struggling to integrate different aspects of your professional life into a coherent whole.
 The reversal may also indicate workplace conflicts where middle ground seems impossible, or career frustration born of impatience with natural developmental timelines.

 This reversal can represent swinging between extremes in your professional approach—total immersion in work to the exclusion of all else, followed by periods of total disengagement and avoidance of work altogether.
 Temperance reversed teaches that these are not opposites but symptoms of the same underlying issue: failure to develop the skill of sustainable, balanced professional engagement.